-Extensive regulation of the financial services industry poses a number of risks
+23. Extensive regulation of the financial services industry poses a number of risks

 The financial services business is subject to extensive regulation in Canada, the US, the UK and elsewhere.
 Compliance with many of the regulations applicable to Canaccord involves a number of risks, particularly in areas where applicable regulations may be subject to interpretation.
-In the event of non-compliance with an applicable regulation, securities regulators, the IDA, the NASD, and FSA and other authorities may institute administrative or judicial proceedings that may result in censure, fines, civil penalties, issuance of cease-and-desist orders, deregistration or suspension, loss of status as a Nomad, suspension or disqualification of the investment dealer's officers or employees or other adverse consequences.
+In the event of non-compliance with applicable regulation securities regulators, the Investment Industry Regulatory Organization of Canada (IIROC), Financial Industry Regulatory Authority (FINRA), the Financial Services Authority (FSA) and other authorities may institute administrative or judicial proceedings that may result in censure, fines, civil penalties, issuance of cease-and-desist orders, deregistration or suspension, loss of status as a Nomad, suspension or disqualification of the investment dealer's officers or employees, or other adverse consequences.
 The imposition of any such penalties or orders on Canaccord could have a material adverse effect on its operating results and financial condition.